pleonex/PlayMobic/docs/articles/specs/container-MODS.md

 channels video there will be first a block for channel 0, then a block for channel 1, then a block for channel 0 again, repeating until reading all the blocks for each channel.

-> [!NOTE]
-> The decoder skips _four_ bytes after reading the video frame date if the video
-> codec is `N3` and it's a key frame.
-It's unknown at this moment if it's some
-> adjustment from the internal logic of video decoding or there are four byte to
-> skip.

 The size of the audio blocks is fixed for some encoders: